SAXOPHONIST/VOCALIST, BANDLEADER, EDUCATOR

 As a bandleader, John formed his own successful jazz band, dance band, and Christian duo.
 John’s jazz band has performed at more than 1000 professional engagements throughout Central New York including winery and restaurant engagements, cocktail hours, wine tastings, fundraisers, jazz festivals, jazz concerts, private events, and corporate functions.
 His dance band has performed at more than 1500 professional engagements including wedding receptions, private parties, and corporate functions.
 John’s band client list includes some of the most prestigious companies and organizations in Central New York.

 John is the former Director of Bands and Music Department Chair for the Solvay School District in Solvay, New York.
-Under his direction the Solvay High School Concert Band and Jazz Combo received numerous local, state, and regional awards for musical excellence, consistently achieving Gold and Gold with Distinction ratings at performance evaluation festivals.
+Under his direction the Solvay High School Concert Band and Jazz Combo received numerous local, state, and regional awards for musical excellence, consistently achieving Gold and Gold with Distinction ratings at performance evaluation festivals held in New York State, Washington D.C., Boston, Chicago and Virginia Beach.
 Under his leadership, Solvay’s student ensembles performed at numerous community events in the Village of Solvay, Town of Geddes, and Syracuse area serving approximately 40 school and community organizations.
-One of John’s most notable accomplishments at Solvay was to successfully develop an innovative, credit bearing Jazz Combo course that met daily to teach improvisation and nurture creativity.
+One of John’s most notable accomplishments at Solvay was to successfully develop and implement an innovative, credit bearing Jazz Combo course scheduled daily during normal school hours to teach jazz improvisation and nurture creativity.
 John was an advocate helping many students attain full and partial college music scholarships.
 Working closely with architects, John designed the new Solvay High School instrumental music suite, built in 2003, which has been described as “one of the finest school music facilities in the Northeastern United States.”
 He also mentored more than thirty student teachers from Syracuse University, Ithaca College, and SUNY Potsdam.

-At Le Moyne College, John served as an adjunct music instructor for 9 years where he directed the Jazz Ensemble, Jazz Combo, Flute Ensemble, and taught Jazz Improvisation and private saxophone lessons.
+At Le Moyne College, John served as an adjunct music instructor for 9 years where he directed the Jazz Ensemble, Jazz Combo, and Flute Ensemble, and also taught a Jazz Improvisation course and private saxophone lessons.
 He also played an active role in the development of the music minor, music courses, student recruitment, and program promotion.

-As a studio saxophone instructor, John has a long history of successful private teaching and preparing students for professional careers in music performance and music education.
+As a studio saxophone instructor, John has a long history of successful private teaching and preparing students for professional careers in music.
 John’s private saxophone students have consistently achieved gold ratings for outstanding solo performance from the New York State School Music Association (NYSSMA) as well as acceptance to county and state honors ensembles.
-Many have been accepted as saxophone music majors receiving music scholarships at prestigious colleges and universities throughout the United States.
+Many have been accepted as saxophone music majors receiving music scholarships at prestigious colleges and universities throughout the United States and many have attained full-time and part-time careers in music performance and music education.

 John has been honored with distinguished recognition for his teaching and for outstanding student achievement in music.
 He has received awards and commendations from the Solvay School District Board of Education, Oneida Jazz Festival, Cultural Resources Council, American Bandmasters Association, Onondaga County Legislature, New York State Assembly, and the New York State Senate.
 In 2002 he received Honorable Mention for Teen Ink magazine’s Educator of the Year.
 In 2009 he was named the New York State Music Educator Honoree for School Band and Orchestra magazine’s “50 Directors Who Make a Difference” report.
 In 2010 he received the Syracuse Symphony Musicians’ Outstanding Music Educator Award in the instrumental band category for making a significant impact on music education in Central New York.
 Most recently he was selected to receive the 2014 SAMMY (Syracuse Area Music Award) Hall Of Fame Music Educator of the Year Award.
 On March 6, 2014 John was the recipient of a State of New York Legislative Resolution by Senator John DeFrancisco and Assemblyman William Magnarelli for providing a significant impact on the arts and culture of New York State as a musician and music educator.

 John remains active as a bandleader, freelance saxophonist, private saxophone instructor, and adjudicator.
 He holds membership in several professional music organizations.
-John is forever grateful to his beloved mother Rosina Valerie (Iauco, Santoro) Spillett for all her love and support and to God for his many blessings.
+John is forever grateful to his beloved mother Rosina Valerie (Iauco, Santoro) Spillett for all her love and support, to his musical father Mario DeSantis, to Solvay principal Bob O'Donnell, to all his teachers and mentors especially Norm Buskey, Joe Riposo and Ed Lisk and to God for his many blessings.